scyclow/Demystifying-Python/README.md

 Demystifying Python
 ===================

-A Quick(ish) tutorial for Rubyists curios about learning Python.
+A Quick(ish) tutorial for Rubyists curious about learning Python.

 ##More similarities than differences